 // Class Defaults | Initialization

-and add a default target type:
+Event BeginPlay, get the owner’sBP_CollisionComponentand add a default target type:

-to set the weapon mesh and sockets:
+SetCollisionPropertiesto set the weapon mesh and sockets:

-AddCollisionTargetType -> SetCollisionProperties (Mesh: SkeletalMeshComponent, Sockets: StartSocket, EndSocket)
+AddCollisionTargetType -> SetCollisionProperties (Mesh: SkeletalMeshComponent, Sockets: StartSocket, EndSocket)-

 Set Up Animation Notify for Melee Collision: